cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/CQS.md

 To define a query, just create a class that inherits from `IQuery<TResult>`.
 This class should define the parameters of your query - this might be a complex set of filters but more likely it may just contain an id field or even no parameters at all.
 By convention we add a 'Query' postfix so that a query might be called `GetAnimalByIdQuery` or `GetAnimalsByCountryQuery`.

-To execute a query you'll need a handler associated with it that implements `IAsyncQueryHandler<TQuery, TQueryHandler`.
+To execute a query you'll need a handler associated with it that implements `IQueryHandler<TQuery, TQueryHandler`.
 Handlers are automatically injected with dependencies so you should use constructor injection to get hold of a DbContext or other services.

 The `ExecuteAsync` method gets an instance of `IExecutionContext` which you can use to get the UTC `DateTime` of execution and information about the user performing the query.